mercadopago/devsite-docs/guides/plugins/woocommerce/goto-production.en.md

 For more information, check our documentation [Requirements for the production environment](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/goto-production).

-With the certificate activated and testing completed, you can toggle your store out of Test mode and enable the **Production** environment.
-This will allow you to make actual sales.
+With the certificate activated and testing completed, you can toggle your store out of Test mode and enable the **Production** environment, allowing you to make actual sales.

 Follow the steps below to make the change: